BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Credits:**

 - bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)).
 Also many of the follow-up posts in the same forum.
-My build would be be possible without these guy's work.
+My build wouldn't possible without these guy's work.
 - Dortania's OpenCore Install Guide ([Here](https://dortania.github.io/OpenCore-Install-Guide/))

 **What I did differently (not claiming to be the 1st):**